-For Fort Worth gambler Luke Short, February was often a pivotal month.
+For Fort Worth gambler and gunfighter Luke Short, February was often a pivotal month.

 For starters, he was born on February 19, 1854.
 It was on February 25, 1881, that he shot and killed fellow gambler Charlie Storms in Tombstone, Arizona.
 (Short pleaded self-defense and was acquitted.)
 On February 6, 1883, he bought an interest in the Long Branch saloon in Dodge City, Kansas.
-In February 1884 the White Elephant Saloon held an open house as it prepared to open, and Short would become a part-owner.
+In February 1884 Fort Worth’s White Elephant Saloon held an open house as it prepared to open, and Short would become a part-owner.
 But three years later, on February 7, 1887, he sold his share of the White Elephant to fellow gambler Jake Johnson.
 (Photo from Wikipedia.)

 Yep, February was often a pivotal month for Luke Short.
 It would be an even more pivotal month for gambler, gunfighter, and former City Marshal Timothy Isaiah “Longhaired Jim” Courtright.
 On February 8, 1887, the day after Short sold his share of the White Elephant to Jake Johnson, the confrontation between Luke Short and Courtright, reenacted each year outside the Stockyards saloon of the same name, took place.
 (Photo from Tarrant County College NE.)

 But the confrontation took place downtown (not at the Stockyards and not in Hell’s Half Acre).
 The original White Elephant was located at 308 Main Street.
 The Morris Building (built in 1906 but rebuilt in 1981) occupies the site of the original saloon.

 About 1885, as an ad in the city directory shows, Courtright had opened the TIC (for “Timothy Isaiah Courtright”) detective agency, which some historians say was little more than a protection racket.
 On his staff was James Maddox, future police chief.

-This Dallas Morning News photo of 1929 shows that a wall advertisement for Courtright’s TIC detective agency survived well into the twentieth century.
+This Dallas Morning News photo of 1929 shows a ghost sign: a wall advertisement for Courtright’s TIC detective agency survived well into the twentieth century.

 Courtright did not need a violent death to make him famous.
 He already was.
 About eight months before the confrontation, the manager of Fort Worth’s opera house was considering starring Courtright and Frank James, brother of Jesse, in a wild West road show.